estnltk/estnltk-model-data/named_entity_recognition/syntax_consistency/readme.md

-# Manual annotations of potentially conflicting NER phrases and noun phrases
+# Potentially conflicting NER phrases and noun phrases

 There four potential placement patterns of noun and ner phrases: